aepsil0n/young-accreting-planets-talk/slides.md

 - Next steps: move to 3D, introduce the planet
 - Collaboration on modelling real systems

+Note:

+ppl working on simulations

-### Further aspects to take into account
+### Further aspects to study

 - Dust opacities
-- Gas opacities (Malygin, Kuiper, Klahr, Dullemond, Henning; 2014)
+- Gas opacities (Malygin et al., 2014)
-- Accretion shock at planet (Marleau, Klahr, Kuiper, Mordasini; 2017)
+- Accretion shock at planet (Marleau et al., 2017)
-- Adaptive mesh refinement
+- Refinement of the region around the planet
 - Ionization for hot regions

 Note:

 AMR is very useful for this type of problem

-Radiation treatment not implemented yet for AMR Limited work in that direction by Szulágyi et al. (2017)
+Radiation treatment not implemented yet for AMR

+Some work in that direction by Szulágyi et al. (2017)
-## Any interesting observation to model?

-Note:

-Theory needs to be guided by observations

-Need dynamical models -> talk to me

 ---